 Unless you have a new chisel, you will need to sharpen it.
 Lay the chisel on a solid flat work surface.
 File the chisel to sharpen it.

 With the hammer and chisel, cut away the inside area of the pencil marks or knife cuts.
 Work slowly and be patient.
 Make sure that the depth does not exceed the thickness of the hinge.
 Flatten out the mortise area by gently scraping by hand with the chisel.

 Place the hinge in the mortise.
 Run your finger across the top of the hinge to verify that it is flush with the door surface.
 If the hinge is too high, work the mortise again with the chisel to remove more waste material.

 If you accidentally cut the mortise area too deep, cut out a spacer with thin cardboard to raise the top of the hinge to the door level.

 Install the Hinges

 Use the cordless drill and the screws provided with the hinges to mount the hinges to the door.

 When to Call a Professional

 Because mortising door hinges can be an exacting process, call a fine carpenter to help you if you doubt your abilities.
-Mortising hinges does not allow for second chances, should you make a mistake.
-Also, if you need to mortise a large number of doors, you may want to have a carpenter do the work for you.
+Mortising hinges does not allow for second chances if you make a mistake.
+If you need to mortise a large number of doors, you may want to have a carpenter do the time-consuming work for you.